 Exploit the channels you already have available, that way you can guarantee a captive audience.
 And always get leadership involved whenever you can.
 Arm senior executives, CEOs and MDs with material to share – so they can set a solid example.

 Employee advocacy is another way of engaging with your customers, but remember, like any other content strategy, it requires consistency.
 It’s paramount to return every so often to your advocates with new insights into how well they’re doing.

 Mobilising your workforce to become brand advocates takes a lot of dedication and a positive mindset to get going.
 But with careful planning you can place your content strategically in the right hands, to be deployed at the right time.
 This will give you maximum impact, and you’ll boost employee engagement while you’re at it.
 Not too shabby.

-For more advice on marketing your brand, contact Fifty Five and Five today or read our case studies to learn how we’ve helped tech companies around the world boost sales and get better ROI from their marketing.
+For more advice on marketing your brand, contact Fifty Five and Five today to learn how we have helped tech companies around the world boost sales and get better ROI from their marketing.